kdoore/1335GitBook/pshape_-_svg_objects.md

 ###Bounding Box

-In order to determine if we have a collision with the paddle, we need to define a bounding box for our PShape object that we'll use to determine contact with the Paddle object.
+In order to determine if we have a collision between 2 PShape objects, we can to define a bounding box for our PShape object that we'll use to determine contact with the Paddle object.
 Shiffman's game used circular objects, and determining intersection with circular objects is a bit easier than it is with rectangular objects.
 As noted above, we've translated the origin to the x,y position